-30. Military courtesy.
-Courtesy among members of the Armed Forces is indispensable to discipline; respect to superiors will be extended on all occasions.
-See AR 632-110.
+bers of the Armed Forces is indispensable to disciplina; respect to superiors will be extended on all occasions.\ See section IV, AR 600-25.

 31. Appearance and conduct. a.
 Discipline is a function of command; hence, it is the responsibility of all leaders in the Army, whether they are on duty or in a leave status, to see that all military personnel present a neat and soldierly appearance, and to take action in cases of conduct prejudicial to good order and military discipline by any military personnel which may take place with their knowledge.